RavensbourneWebMedia/UX-design/sessions/session-05.md

 When wireframing you should ask yourself:

-* What content is going to be on this page?
+* What content is going to be on this page/screen?
-* How is the content organised on this page?
+* How is the content organised on this page/screen?
-* Which content is most important on this page?
+* Which content is most important on this page/screen?
 * Where users will go from this page?
 * Where is this page on the site?
 * How will users move around the site (navigation)?